 Marketing your business can be a challenge – especially if your website isn’t up to par.
-Which web design mistakes could derail your ability to reach your customers?
+Which web design mistakes that could ruin your marketing ability to reach your customers?

 Just as having a great website can improve your brand perception, having a subpar site can hurt your ability to compete.

 At a time when consumers have more choices than ever before, web design is a high-stakes game.

 If potential customers don’t like the look of your site or have trouble using it, they’re going to look elsewhere for answers.

 It takes only a few seconds (if you’re lucky!) for someone to judge your website.
 And if the experience you create isn’t overwhelmingly positive, web visitors won’t make positive associations with your brand.

 As any SEO reseller will tell you, your website design can also impact your search ranking.